How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 The best protection against the Sunday-night crisis of next year is building a structure into this year's IEP that makes a year-long plateau impossible to miss.
 The following practices are all evidence-based and implementable within most school contexts.

 Set a decision rule in the IEP itself.
-Batsche (2014) recommends writing the decision rule directly into the IEP document: "If [student] fails to demonstrate adequate growth as defined by [specific criterion] across [number] consecutive data collection points, the IEP team will convene within [timeframe] to review and modify the plan."
-This converts a passive hope for progress into an active monitoring commitment.
+Batsche (2014) recommends writing the decision rule directly into the IEP document: 'If [student] fails to show adequate growth as defined by [specific criterion] across [number] consecutive data points, the IEP team will meet within [timeframe] to review and modify the plan.'
+This changes passive hope into active monitoring commitment.

 Collect progress monitoring data at minimum every two weeks.
 Deno (1985) established that curriculum-based measurement is most predictive of outcomes when collected frequently enough to generate a reliable slope.
 A single data point per month does not produce a usable trendline for six months.
 Eight data points collected every two weeks produces a usable trendline within three months.
 You would have caught and responded to this plateau before the annual review.